Home Insurance Quotes

 Earthquake insurance basics

-But generally Californians bear the brunt of earthquakes.
-The probability that one or more 6.7 magnitude or greater earthquakes will strike California in the next 30 years is 99 percent, according to an April 2008 study released by experts from the U.S. Geological Survey (USGS), USC's Southern California Earthquake Center and the California Geological Survey.
+Generally Californians bear the brunt of earthquakes.
+According to experts from the U.S. Geological Survey (USGS), USC's Southern California Earthquake Center and the California Geological Survey, the likelihood that California will experience a magnitude 8 or larger earthquake in the next 30 years increased from about 4.7 percent to about 7 percent.
 The chance of a 6.7 magnitude quake hitting the San Francisco Bay area is 63 percent, and the probability that an earthquake of that size or greater will strike the Los Angeles area is 67 percent by 2028.

 Home insurance, condo and renters insurance policies generally do not cover damage caused by an earthquake, but coverage can be purchased as an endorsement to your home insurance or a separate earthquake policy.
 The cost of earthquake insurance varies from state to state.
 Contact your home insurance agent to find out what the costs would be for your home.

 Not surprisingly, Californians buy the most earthquake insurance, but you don't have to live hear a fault line to buy earthquake insurance.

 How much earthquake insurance coverage should I buy?

 If you decide to purchase earthquake insurance, buy enough to cover the costs of rebuilding your house and replacing damaged possessions.
 The amount of insurance you buy should be based on replacement and reconstruction costs, not the market value of your property and possessions.